Travel.State.Gov >

 Read the Travel Advisory for Honduras for additional information.

-Demonstrations: Demonstrations regularly occur in Honduras, particularly near the Presidential Palaces, Congress, and the universities in Tegucigalpa.
+Demonstrations: Demonstrations regularly occur in Honduras, particularly near the Presidential Palace, Congress, and the universities in Tegucigalpa.
+Protests and work stoppages have become common at Ministerio Publico offices throughout the country, leading to interruptions in services.
 Additionally, some protests directed toward the U.S. government, usually small in size, can occur around the U.S. Embassy.
-Protests often result in the extended closure of major roads in the cities and highways connecting the major cities.
+In addition, there are often demonstrations on the CA-5, the main highway connecting Tegucigalpa and San Pedro Sula.
+This highway is used to access or exit Palmerola International Airport – XPL, near Comayagua (54 miles north of Tegucigalpa).
+Palmerola is currently the main international airport for Tegucigalpa.
+Protests often result in the extended closure of major roads and highways in and between major cities, blocking the flow of goods, services and reducing access to daily household supplies.
 U.S. citizens visiting or residing in Honduras should avoid large gatherings or events where crowds have congregated to demonstrate, protest, or cause damage as a byproduct of celebrating an event, such as after soccer matches.

 Victims of Crime: If you are a victim of crime, call the national police by dialing 911.
 Remember that local authorities are responsible for investigating and prosecuting the crime.